cschwem2er/mini-praw/readme.md

 - requests being denied or apparently “blackholed”
 - uncertainty about which research or tooling use-cases will be approved

-Because of these new restrictions, unauthenticated access via public JSON endpoints has become an important fallback for lightweight, ethical, read-only research tasks, especially when dealing with:
+Because of these new restrictions, unauthenticated access via public JSON endpoints has become an important fallback for lightweight, ethical, read-only tasks, especially when dealing with:

 - Public subreddit data
 - Non-sensitive comment analysis